 Prime Video: The 47 Best Movies to Watch

-Prime Video offers great documentaries like Time, Gleason and My Name Is Pauli Murray.
-Here's what else you should check out on the streamer.
+Allison Janney and Viola Davis star in the comedy-drama Troop Zero.
+Here's what else you should check out on Prime Video.

 More in www.cnet.com